abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/gardener/baseline.md

 ```

 ### Deploy a Test Nginx Pod
-You deploy a simple nginx pod to validate that workloads can run on the cluster.
+This step deploys a simple web server (nginx) to confirm that workloads can run.
+- Creates one nginx pod
+- Confirms Kubernetes can pull images and start containers

+When the pod status becomes Running, workload deployment works.

 ``` console
 kubectl run test-nginx --image=nginx --restart=Never